digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/6_Parties.rst

 Use Role Contracts for Ongoing Authorization
 --------------------------------------------

-Many actions, like the issuance of assets or their reassignment, can be pre-agreed.
+Many actions, like the issuance of assets or their transfer, can be pre-agreed.
 You can represent this succinctly in Daml through relationship or role contracts.

-Jointly, an ``owner`` and ``newOwner`` can reassign an asset, as demonstrated in the script above.
+Jointly, an ``owner`` and ``newOwner`` can transfer an asset, as demonstrated in the script above.
 In :doc:`7_Composing`, you will see how to compose the ``ProposeTransfer`` and ``IouTransferProposal_Accept`` choices into a single new choice, but for now, here is a different way.
-You can give them the joint right to reassign an IOU:
+You can give them the joint right to transfer an IOU:

 .. literalinclude:: daml/daml-intro-6/daml/Parties.daml
   :language: daml